游金山寺 My Unforgettable Visit to Jinshan Temple

 Appreciation:

-On his way to his new post at the mayor of Hangzhou, Su Shi was invited by his friends, two monks at Jinshan Temple, to visit the famous complex.
-It could be the monks’ idea to hide Su Shi’s boat away so they could spend more time with their beloved friend.
-Just at that night under a crescent moon, they saw with awe a super-natural thing in the middle of the Yangtze River which, in today’s sense, could be an unidentified object.
-It happened at about 10 o’clock pm on November 3, 1070, Chinese lunar calendar, about early December in solar calendar.
+On his way to his new post as the mayor of Hangzhou, Su Shi was invited by his friends, two monks at Jinshan Temple, to visit the famous complex.
+It may have been the monks’ idea to hide Su Shi’s boat so they could spend more time with their beloved friend.
+That night, under a crescent moon, they saw with awe a supernatural sight in the middle of the Yangtze River, which, in modern terms, could be an unidentified object.
+It happened at about 10 pm on November 3, 1070, according to the Chinese lunar calendar, around early December in the solar calendar.

 Reference: